Pieri type rules and $GL(2|2)$ tensor products: tensor products - the maximal atypical part

 \begin{lem} Every atypical direct summand is $^*$-invariant. \end{lem}

-\begin{proof} If $I$ is a direct summand which is not $^*$-invariant, $M$ contains $I^*$ as a direct summand and $[I]= [I^*]$ in $K_0({\calR}_n)$.
+\begin{proof} If $I$ is a direct summand which is not $^*$-invariant, $M$ contains $I^*$ as a direct summand and $[I]= [I^*]$ in $K_0({\calR}_n)$ since $^*$ identity on irreducible modules.
 However any summand of length $>1$ must contain a factor of type $\circ$ which occur in $M$ only with multiplicity 1, a contradiction. \end{proof}

 \begin{cor} The superdimension of any maximally atypical summand is $\neq 0$. \end{cor}